-In general, Direct to Local Bank payments take up to four business days to arrive at your bank.
+In general, Direct to Local Bank payments take up to seven business days to arrive at your bank.

 There is a 12:00 pm (noon) UTC cutoff time for same-day processing.
 After that, transfers will be processed the following business day.
 Bank holidays in the U.S. or your country can delay your funds.

 The cost per withdrawal direct to your local bank is $0.99 (plus incoming fees at some banks).
 Sending funds in your local currency may reduce or eliminate incoming bank fees.

 The currency conversion will be performed by Upwork's banking partner at the time the funds are sent to you.
 While it's not possible to show the real-time conversion rate, you can check the last exchange rate used by Upwork's banking partner on the manual withdrawal form.

 If you haven't already, add a Direct to Local Bank account in Settings › Get Paid.
 Once your Direct to Local Bank payment method is activated (it takes 3 days), you can click Get Paid Now at any time and select your local bank account to see the most recently used conversion rate for your currency.

 In order to avoid delayed payments and to reduce added fees, our bank partner works directly with most major banks in each country.
 For information on adding Direct to Local Bank as a payment method, click here.